 Antisemitism on university campuses in Ontario has become commonplace.
 Often, it is linked to political forms of antisemitism under the veneer of "campaigns" against Israel.
 They manifest as "Boycott, Divestment and Sanctions" campaigns, "Israeli Apartheid Week" and aggressive lobbying on behalf of the pro-Palestinian movement.
-Ryerson University, especially, has been cause for concern in 2016-2017 academic year.
+Ryerson University, especially, has been cause for concern in the 2016-2017 academic year.
 In the most recent instance in May 2017, it was revealed that a Jewish social work student was denied placement by the university administrators at two Jewish organizations of her choice.
 The student, Rebecca Katzman said she felt "targeted" by Heather Bain, the program coordinator.

 In a third demonstrable incident at Ryerson on November 29, 2016, Jewish students alleged antisemitism was behind a walkout staged by Muslim and pro-Palestinian students at a Ryerson Student Union meeting.
-The walkout was meant to stymie a motion to commemorate Holocaust Education Week (4).
+The walkout was meant to stymie a motion to commemorate Holocaust Education Week.

 York University continues to be cause for concern in the Jewish community.
 Numerous events have taken place over the last number of years which raise cause for concern.
 Jewish students have felt intimidated and victimized by radicalized student groups and faculty that have politicized the environment.

-This was brought to a head in 2016 when Friends of Simon Wiesenthal Center exposed a propaganda mural that still hangs in the Student Center.
+In 2016 when Friends of Simon Wiesenthal Center exposed a propaganda mural that still hangs in the Student Center.
 The mural depicts a Palestinian holding rocks behind his back with a blank map of Israel on his Kefiah.
 The community at large was outraged, calling it a violence promoting antisemitic propaganda display that victimizes and re-victimizes Jewish students.